5rahim/chalk-ui/Form.md

 - Input type: `checkbox`
 - Value type: `"on" | "off"`
 - If not required, `"off"` will be submitted if the switch is not checked.
+- - If required, `"on"` will need to be the value of the checkbox (The switch needs to be checked).

 ### Checkbox

 - Input type: `checkbox`
 - Value type: `"on" | "off" | "indeterminate"`
 - If not required, `"off"` will be submitted if the checkbox is not checked.
-- If required, `"on"` will need to be the value of the checkbox.
+- If required, `"on"` will need to be the value of the checkbox (The checkbox needs to be checked).

 ### PhoneInput